Jeremy Pena Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.1 K/9, which ranks 13th in the league.
+- The pitching staff for the Braves has a collective 9.1 K/9, which ranks 11th in MLB.

-- The Braves' 3.28 team ERA ranks sixth across all league pitching staffs.
+- The Braves have a 3.37 team ERA that ranks seventh among all MLB pitching staffs.

-- Elder gets the start for the Braves, his fourth of the season.
-He is 2-0 with a 1.53 ERA and 17 strikeouts through 17 2/3 innings pitched.
+- Wright (0-0) starts for the Braves, his third of the season.

-- The right-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Kansas City Royals while giving up hits.
+- In his last time out -- out of the bullpen on Tuesday -- the righty threw 2/3 innings against the San Diego Padres while surrendering hits.

-- The 23-year-old has amassed an ERA of 1.53, with 8.7 strikeouts per nine innings, in three games this season.
-Opposing hitters have a .246 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.